How to compare homeowners insurance quotes

 If you currently have a mortgage balance, your lender probably requires that you carry homeowners insurance to protect your property.
 Even though there's no legal requirement for homeowners to have insurance, the lender requirement means that most people do need an active policy.
 Read more

 The "best" homeowners insurance policy is one that provides enough coverage to protect the full value of your home and assets at a monthly rate that you can afford.
 Finding the best policy also requires you to understand whether you face any risks that aren't covered by standard insurance — like flooding.
 Read more

 Find out how much home insurance rates increase — and why

 The cost of homeowners insurance has risen considerably in recent years.
 In 2010, the National Association of Insurance Commissioners (NAIC) reported an average annual cost of $909 for homeowners insurance.
-As of 2021, we estimate that the average cost is $1,445 — a total increase of 59% since 2010 the last decade.
+As of 2020, we estimate that the average cost is $1,445 — a total increase of 59% over the last decade.